anvix9/anvix-c.github.io/_posts/2024-08-08-Experiment-1-2D-Convolution-in-C++-from-scratch-with-intuition.md

 <br/>
 <p style="text-align: justify;">
 Up to now, I see convolution operations as a way to extract information from a single object observed.
 I still have this strong example that resonates with me.
 Let's say we are a chemist and we want to study the behaviors of a particular virus put on several kinds of environments.
-We try first to let the virus in a sugar-free environment, then observe and take notes of what is happening then we change, and so on until we have exhausted all the possibilities of our imaginations.
+We try first to let the virus in a sugar-free environment, <mark>then observe and take notes of what is happening then we change</mark>, and so on until we have exhausted all the possibilities of our imaginations.
 </p>

 <br/>